Alifener/JavaScript-BDD/README.md

 Prerequisite:

-npm
+1.  npm installed

-Chrome Installed
+2. Chrome Installed

-Chromedriver executable available on your path($PATH)
+3. Chromedriver executable available on your path($PATH)

     Verify chromedriver is working by opening a terminal and typing 'chromedriver'. export PATH=$PATH:{chromedriver_path}:.

 You should see: